 But due to confusion or simple lack of awareness, many people who are eligible for tax credits never claim them.

 So, we assembled this series, explaining in plain English how tax credits work and then taking deeper dives into some of the popular individual tax credits – in equally straightforward language.
 You’re reading Part 1.
 The others are:

 Here’s a more detailed explanation of the tax credit process, including what the most popular credits are for and which tax forms you’ll need to use to claim them.
 Read “How Tax Credits Work.”

 Learn how some tax credits – called “refundable” – can get you money from the IRS even if you didn’t pay them any taxes!
 Meanwhile, nonrefundable credits can reduce your taxes to zero but no more.
 Read “What Are Refundable Tax Credits?”

-The Child Tax Credit can take up to $2,000 off your federal income tax bill for every child (or other qualified dependent) you have.
-And your income can be as high as $200,000 (if you’re single) or $400,000 (if you’re married) before it starts to phase out.
+The child tax credit can take up to $3,600 off your federal income tax bill for every child (or other qualified dependent) you have.
+It starts to phase out at incomes of $75,000 (if you’re single) or $150,000 (if you’re married).
 Read “What Is the Child Tax Credit?”

-Completely different than the Child Tax Credit, the Child and Dependent Care Tax Credit offsets between 20% and 35% (depending on income) of your qualified childcare expenses so that you can work.
-You can get a maximum credit of $1,050 to offset one child’s care expenses, or $2,100 for two or more.
+Completely different than the child tax credit, the child and dependent care tax credit offsets up to 50% (depending on income) of your qualified childcare expenses so that you can work.
+You can get a maximum credit of $8,000 to offset one child’s care expenses, or $16,000 for two or more.
 Read “What Is the Childcare Tax Credit?"